SushmaChampannavar/Bank-Loan-Analysis/README.md

 ### Project overview
 - created an interactive power BI dashboard.
-- utilized SQL for efficient data etraction and querying,which allowed us to handle large volumes of banking data.
+- utilized SQL for efficient data extraction and querying,which allowed us to handle large volumes of banking data.
 - emplyoed Excel for initial data cleaning and preparation, ensuring smooth integration with power BI. for advanced visualization.

 ### Data Source